Get Started

 Don’t make the mistake of thinking this through after the supplier already has your money.
 If you go to them with issues after you’ve already footed the bill, you’ll quickly find that they aren’t obligated to change a thing because, by all accounts, they’ve upheld their side of the contract.
 These provisions have to be part of the negotiation that takes place before.

-Learn from your mistakes
+Learn from mistakes made in earlier supplier negotiations

 Okay, you’ve planned, negotiated, and included performance results in your contracts.
 Something goes wrong.
 It’s not the end of the world, but you can stop it from happening again by new contract provisions for the renewal.